usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 Therefore, the use of biometrics for authentication is supported with the following requirements and guidelines:

-Biometrics SHALL be used with another authentication factor (something you know or something you have).
+Biometrics SHALL be used with another authentication factor (something you have).

 Empirical testing of the biometric system to be deployed SHALL demonstrate an equal error rate of **1 in 1000** or better with respect to matching performance.
 The biometric system SHALL operate with a false match rate of **1 in 1000** or better.